|2021||Karen Pheasant-Neganigwane. Powwow: A Celebration Through Song and Dance. Victoria: Orca Book Publishers, 2020.|

 - The winning entry will be based on an original subject or will explore a familiar subject in a new and interesting way.

-- All nominated books must have good production values, with a visual design that presents the material in a clear and engaging manner.
+- All nominated books should have good production values, with a visual design that presents the material in a clear and engaging manner.

 - The award is for the book.
 The award will go to the author unless 40% or more of the text area is composed of original illustrations, in which case the award will be divided equally between author and illustrator.